 Jinchao Xu, Verne M. Willaman Professor of Mathematics and director of the Center for Computational Mathematics and Application, has been named a Fellow of the American Association for the Advancement of Science (AAAS), one of ten Eberly College of Science faculty members to receive this honor this year.
 Election as a Fellow is an honor bestowed by peers upon members of the AAAS, the world's largest general scientific society and the publisher of the journal Science.
-Xu “distinguished contributions in the field of computational mathematics, particularly for his development and analysis of numerical methods for partial differential equations and multigrid methods.”
+Xu was selected for “distinguished contributions in the field of computational mathematics, particularly for his development and analysis of numerical methods for partial differential equations and multigrid methods.”

 Xu is an expert on numerical methods for partial-differential equations that arise from modeling scientific and engineering problems.
 His work ranges from studying fundamental theoretical questions in numerical analysis to developing and applying numerical algorithms for practical applications.
 He is known for his many groundbreaking studies in developing, designing, and analyzing fast methods for solving large-scale issues that arise from the discretization of partial-differential equations.
 Several of the theories he has developed have had a major impact on the field of numerical methods for partial differential equations.

 Xu is well known for the many theories and algorithms that bear his name.
 For example, the Bramble-Pasciak-Xu preconditioner is an algorithm that is now one of the two most fundamental multigrid approaches for solving large-scale discrete partial-differential equations, and the Hiptmair-Xu preconditioner is one of the most efficient methods for solving Maxwell's equations that form the foundation of modern electrical and communications technology.